vignesh0025-zz/Laravel-5.2-Openshift-Quickstart/README.md

 ### NGINX Configuration
 - see __.openshift/nginx.conf.erb__ for nginx server configuration

+### Local .env file
+Copy paste .env.example to .env and make your changes to it. __.env file will not be included in GIT!!.
+Also make sure to include the variables to be assigned, incase you work in team.

 ### Local vs. Remote Development ###
 This Laravel QuickStart provides separate `.env` configuration files for both local and remote development, found at `.env` and `.openshift/.env` respectively.
 When the local